superdongping/PNAS/README.md

 # PNAS
-% These are the codes used to plot, analyze the EEG data and locomotor behavior for a absence seizure mouse model.
+% These are the codes used to plot, analyze the EEG data and locomotor behavior for a mouse model which has absence seizure and motor disorder.
 % These codes are written for the MATLAB, tested under MATLAB 2018a version.

 % "Main_EEG_Plot_with_SWD_number.m" is the main program to plot the raw EEG recording traces and count the SWD number in the absence seizure mouse models.